Salesforce Objects

 Salesforce Standard Objects

-Salesforce standard objects are those objects that come included in Salesforce.
-These are different from custom objects because they are the ones that are created by users to store unique company information.
-There is a multitude of objects within Salesforce that are standard objects, some of them are Contact, Account, Lead, Opportunity, etc. Here, we will discuss some of the most common Salesforce standard objects:
+Salesforce standard objects are those objects that come with Salesforce.
+These are different from custom objects because users create them to store unique company information.
+There are many objects within Salesforce that are standard objects.
+Some of them are Contact, Account, Lead, Opportunity, etc. Here, we will discuss some of the most common Salesforce standard objects:

 Salesforce Standard Objects